-In patients with moderately severe CAP and chronic lung disease and in patients with severe CAP and known recent (<1year) colonisation with P. aeruginosa, empirical treatment covering P. aeruginosa is recommended.
+In patients with known recent (<1year) respiratory colonisation with P. aeruginosa, empirical treatment covering P. aeruginosa is suggested in those with moderately severe CAP in combination with chronic lung disease and in patients with severe CAP.

-In patients with severe CAP and known recent (<1year) colonisation with ESBL-producing Enterobacterales, empirical treatment covering the ESBL-producing species is recommended.
+In patients with severe CAP and known recent (<1year) colonisation with ESBL-producing Enterobacterales, empirical treatment covering the ESBL-producing species is suggested.